Rydklvr/homepage/content/posts/0003-minfiying-css-with-hugo-pipelines/minifying-css-with-Hugo-pipelines.md

 title: "Minifying CSS With Hugo Pipelines"
 date: 2020-10-11T12:16:33+01:00
 draft: false
-description: "Use Hugo pipelines and the --minify flag to minify your site's HTML and its JS and CSS assets!"
+description: "Use Hugo pipelines with the `--minify` flag to minify your site's HTML and its JS and CSS assets!"
 author: Mathieu
 tags:
     - web page improvement
     - minification
-    - Hugo
 categories:
     - blogging
+    - Hugo
 ---

-I was looking at the Google PageSpeed[^1] report for my website as that's just the kind of thing I get up to on a Sunday, when I noticed that none of my CSS was minified and it was adding up to a second to page loads.
+I was looking at the Google PageSpeed[^1] report for my website as that's just the kind of thing I get up to on a Sunday, when I noticed that none of my CSS was minified, and it was adding up to a second to page loads.

 "This will be easy I thought, surely there's a simple way to do this out-of-the-box with Hugo".
 Well, there is a way, but it's not *that* simple.